DGuhr/iptables-to-cilium-converter/README.md

 Usage with the (also llm-generated) example file iptablesrules.txt:

+0) Save your rules via e.g. `iptables-save > iptablesrules.txt`
 1) run `go build . -o iptables-cilium-converter`
-2) run `./iptables-to-cilium-converter --input iptablesrules.txt --output policy.yaml`
+2) run `./iptables-cilium-converter --input iptablesrules.txt --output policy.yaml`
 3) apply your policy.yaml and get a beer.
 What could possibly go wrong ;-) (no, really, don't do this.
 I have no idea if this works. holy.)